appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/danger.md

 # Danger

-[Danger](https://danger.systems/ruby/) is a CI tool that allows you to automate code review.
-It not only helps code reviewers but also the developers who send pull requests.
-The reviewer spends less time doing chores and more time efficiently reviewing the code.
+[Danger](https://danger.systems/ruby/) automates code reviews through CI tools, aiding both code reviewers and developers who submit pull requests.
+It reduces the time reviewers spend on routine tasks, allowing more efficient code evaluation.

-PRs opened can be easily automated with Appcircle's Danger integration.
+You can easily automate opened PRs with Appcircle's Danger integration.

 For detailed information on the benefits that Danger, please refer to the following blog post: